javiercoroneltum/organ-segmentation/readme.md

 ```

 ### Train a model
 To train a model, the script ```main.py``` should be used.
-In those scripts, there is a dictionary of parameters that could be changed including architecture to use, number of epochs, batch size and folder list.
+The script has a dictionary of parameters that could be modified, this includes architecture to use, selected plane (frontal, sagittal, coronal), number of epochs, batch size and folder list.
 During training, all the metrics are saved to the tensorboard and also to a log file iin the defined folder for the run.
-The final models is also saved in this folder.
+The final models is also saved in the folder.

 ### Inference with new data
 After training a model, the script ```inference.py``` can be used to test new data.
 Different parameters can be set for inference: path to the model, type of output to save (raw output, probabilities, segmentation), volumes to segment and respective groundtruth if available.